lverweijen/littletree/README.md

 ![world](world.png)

-The Node class is very simple and it's possible to inherit from to create something more complex.
+The Node class is very simple but it's possible to create something more complex by inheritance.

 ## Limitations ##
 - Each node has a single parent